elastic/endpoint-package/custom_documentation/doc/endpoint/api/windows/windows_api_wmi.md

 - Data Stream: `logs-endpoint.events.api-*`
 - KQL: `event.dataset : "endpoint.events.api" and event.module : "endpoint" and event.provider : "Microsoft-Windows-WMI-Activity" and host.os.type : "windows"`

-This event is generated when
+This event is generated when WMI Activity-related APIs are called.

 | Field |
 |---|